express-in-code-game/excode-design/README.md

 ## what we are building

-- a game system that can be hosted on a laptop (later as a global distributed app)
+- a game system that can be hosted on a laptop and/or a cluster and/or as a global decentralized app
 - users compete in tournaments
 - players use programming language to complete scenarios' objectives
 - scenarios like extensions, can be installed via a link, each being a game of its own with its own ui